VirulentArc/openrgb-asrock-rx9070xt-steel-legend-plugin/README.md

 build/libOpenRGBASRockRX9070XTPlugin.so
 ```

-### Windows example
+### Windows build notes

+A Windows `.dll` is not currently provided by this repository.

-Build from a Qt command prompt or Qt Creator using the same Qt major version/toolchain as your OpenRGB build.
+To make one, build from a Qt command prompt or Qt Creator using the same Qt major version and compiler family as your OpenRGB build.
+For example, if your OpenRGB build uses Qt5 MinGW, build this plugin with Qt5 MinGW as well.

 Set `OPENRGB_ROOT` to the OpenRGB source tree, then run qmake and your compiler's make tool.
 For a MinGW Qt5 build, that usually looks like: